TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

   - /plugins/supported-languages/golang/
 ---

-Golang plugins are a very flexible and powerful way to extend the functionality of Tyk by attaching custom logic (written in Golang) to certain [hooks]({{< ref "plugins/plugin-types/plugintypes" >}}) in the Tyk [middleware chain]({{< ref "concepts/middleware-execution-order" >}}).
-The chain of middleware is specific to an API and gets created at API re-load time.
+Golang plugins are a very flexible and powerful way to extend the functionality of Tyk by attaching custom logic written in Go to [hooks]({{< ref "plugins/plugin-types/plugintypes" >}}) in the Tyk [middleware chain]({{< ref "concepts/middleware-execution-order" >}}).
+The chain of middleware is specific to an API and gets created at API load time.
 When Tyk Gateway performs an API re-load it also loads any custom middleware and "injects" them into a chain to be called at different stages of the HTTP request life cycle.

 For a quick-start guide to working with Go plugins, start [here]({{< ref "plugins/tutorials/quick-starts/go/quickstart" >}}).

-The Golang [plugin writing guide]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/writing-go-plugins" >}}) provides details of how to access dynamic data (such as the key session object) from your Golang functions.
+The [Go plugin writing guide]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/writing-go-plugins" >}}) provides details of how to access dynamic data (such as the key session object) from your Go functions.
 Combining these resources provides you with a powerful set of tools for shaping and structuring inbound traffic to your API.

 ## Supported plugin types

 All of Tyk's [custom middleware hooks]({{< ref "plugins/plugin-types/plugintypes" >}}) support Go plugins.
 They represent different stages in the request and response middleware chain where custom functionality can be added.

  - **Pre** - supports an array of middlewares to be run before any others (i.e. before authentication)
  - **Auth** - this middleware performs custom authentication and adds API key session info into the request context and can be used only if the API definition has both:
    - `"use_keyless": false`